Cheaito-Hadi/HemaConnect/README.md

 > A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
 >
-> HemaConnects aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
+> HemaConnect aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
 We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.

-### User Stories
+### Blood Donor Stories
+- As a blood donor, I want to see hospital blood requests, so I can know which hospital needs blood.
+- As a blood donor, I want to book and see upcoming appointments, so I can manage my timings
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a blood donor, I want to view hospitals in need of blood on a map, so I can find the best route to reach it.

+### Hospital Employee Stories
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As an employee, I want to view and edit my blood banks, so I can be able to track my needs.
+- As an employee, I want to create a request for blood, so I can show donors that we are in need of blood.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As an employee, I want to view the donors' bookings, so I can keep track of the schedules.

+### Admin Stories
+- As an admin, I want to view the hospitals, so I can add hospitals and employees.

 <br><br>

 <!-- Prototyping -->
 <img src="readme/title3.svg"/>

-> We designed HemaConnects using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed HemaConnect using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Mockups